The Vodou Physicist

 Late December

 Tamara flew home for the holidays.
 She was happy to be warm again; the cold gray days of the late-fall mid-Atlantic coast were somewhat depressing, so seeing the sun when she left the airport cheered her right up.
 She was glad to be heading home for the end-of-the-year celebrations.
 She was even happier when her dad told her that the kidnapping case was “mostly closed.”
-Those responsible were now behind bars, but the FBI couldn’t give out any more details other to say that Tamara was no longer a target.
+Those responsible were now behind bars, but the FBI couldn’t give out any more details other than to say that Tamara was no longer a target.

 Tamara recalled the Christmases when she was a child in Haiti—the greetings of “jwaye Nwèl” and “joyeux Noël,” “happy Christmas” in Kreyòl and French, which rang out everywhere on the local streets during the weeks before the holiday.
-She recalled how as a child on Christmas Eve, she would clean her shoes, fill them with straw, and place them under the scraggly pine-tree branch that they called a Christmas “tree” next to the nativity scene there, in the hopes that Tonton Nwèl, “Uncle Noel”—Santa, would take the straw out and bless her by filling her shoes with gifts.
+She recalled how, as a child on Christmas Eve, she would clean her shoes, fill them with straw, and place them under the scraggly pine-tree branch that they called a Christmas “tree” next to the nativity scene there, in the hopes that Tonton Nwèl, “Uncle Noel”—Santa, would take the straw out and bless her by filling her shoes with gifts.

 Some of those customs changed somewhat in her family when they came to America.
 There was still a tree—far more robust than the pine branches they could get in Haiti.
 The happy Christmas greetings still abounded everywhere in Little Haiti, but the commercialization of the holiday led to the giving of more substantial gifts than a little candy or a small doll left in or next to her shoes.
 Or in Tamara’s case, a book.